 Here’s an example, if I were to share a news article from Reuters, CNN, NYT, ABC, CBS, NBC, WaPo, etc about the health benefits of meditation, I’m willing to bet a bunch of you might like or even reshare it.
 When I share something like that, I’m certain that I’m NOT going to see anyone comment something like “that’s fake news,” or “they’re not telling the whole story.”

-But here’s the rub, if I were to share an article from Reuters, CNN, NYT, ABC, CBS, NBC, WaPo, etc about how Trump is doing more harm than good in terms of human trafficking.
+But here’s the rub, if I were to share an article from Reuters, CNN, NYT, ABC, CBS, NBC, WaPo, etc about how Trump was doing more harm than good in terms of human trafficking.
 If I were to share something like this, I’m fairly certain that I’ll either get crickets or maybe a few comments saying it’s fake news or not telling the whole story.

 And I will fully acknowledge that the mainstream media does not often share the whole unfiltered story, but that doesn’t make the things they do share less valid.
 But, if you’re attacking me about how I’m sharing from corrupt sources, then why do some of you still share stories from those sources too.
 Also, even if you’re 100% mainstream news and get your info from “alternative news sources,” that doesn’t make those alternatives less corrupt.
 Alex Jones is always talking about how he’s going to lose funding if people don’t send him money (sometimes while wearing an $8000 watch) even though that never happens.
 Judy Moskowtiz says COVID is a hoax and she’s being silenced from telling the truth even though that doesn’t add up with what she’s said in the past.
 Does anyone even remember the crowd-sourced fiasco that happened after the Boston Marathon bombings?

 This is a momentous, highly unpredictable time in the history of our entire planet, not just for one country over another.
-Let’s be real, what’s happening in 2020 is a worldwide dumpster fire shit-show.
+Let’s be real, what’s happening in 2020 and 2021 is a worldwide dumpster fire shit-show.
 It’s confusing.
 It’s scary.
 It’s humbling.
 But most important of all, it’s historical.